SergeyRe/directus-extension-keep-related-collection-ids-in-csv/README.md

 Select related collection

-Adjust display for records
+Adjust display template for records

-Enable multiple value to be possible (in case of M2M relations)
+Enable multiple value to be possible (in case of M2M relations) or keep to be single value

 ![image info](./options.png)

-Now there is possibility to configure condidions for others field dependent on this field value/values
+Now : there is possibility to configure conditions for others field dependent on this field value/values

 ![image info](./conditions.png)